adrianpietka/kava/README.md

 $: php src/index.php build
 ```

-If you have older version of Kava, you can build it using Kava task:
+If you have older version of Kava then can build it using Kava task:

 ```
 $: kava build